 Q: How can I contact you?

-Q: The Chancellor announced employer financial support in his Summer Statement.
+Q: The Chancellor announced employer financial incentives to recruit an apprentice.
 What is this?

 A: In his Summer Statement 2020, the Chancellor announced that the Government will pay each employer £2,000 for every apprentice recruited under the age of 25 and £1,500 for every apprentice recruited over the age of 25.
 Recruitment must be between 1st August 2020 and 31st March 2021 - this has been extended as the original announcement was recruitment to the end of January 2021.
 Full details and how to claim.

 Q: Can apprentices on furlough continue to train?